trim21/bencode-py/readme.md

-# A bencode serialize/deserialize library based on mypyc
+# A bencode serialize/deserialize library

+This library is compiled with mypy on cpython, and pure python on pypy.

 ## install